 Fire rating requirement on the façade and the exterior wall systems: This aspect should be determined at the early design stage (concept) which will rely on the separation distance to the adjacent building or plot limit.
 Table 1.3 on page 59 of UAE Fire & Life Safety Code, 2018 defines the fire rating requirements of exterior walls based on horizontal separations.

-In most of the cases (based on the occupancy type) 6m separation distance and more to the adjacent building will not require fire rated exterior walls.
+In most of the cases (based on the occupancy type) 6m separation distance and more to the adjacent building will not require fire-rated exterior walls.
 This aspect will have a direct impact on façade and exterior cladding materials, whether noncombustible or fire-rated materials are required.

-Location of fire stopping systems at the façade and exterior wall systems: this exercise should be carried out during the Concept and Schematic design stages to identify the required locations of:
+Location of fire-stopping systems at the façade and exterior wall systems: This exercise should be carried out during the Concept and Schematic design stages to identify the required locations of:

-Perimeter fire barrier: following the requirements of UAE Fire & Life Safety Code, 2018, Section 3.2.4, page 128 The perimeter barrier shall be intended to restrict the interior vertical passage of flame and hot gases from one floor to another at the location where the floor intersects the inside of an exterior curtain wall.
+Perimeter fire barrier: Following the requirements of the UAE Fire & Life Safety Code, 2018, Section 3.2.4, page 128 The perimeter barrier shall be intended to restrict the interior vertical passage of flame and hot gases from one floor to another at the location where the floor intersects the inside of an exterior curtain wall.

 However, the above three applications might not be the case in all façade designs.
 In general, the location of fire barriers shall consider the location and quantity of openings at the exterior wall systems, mechanism of fire spread, ignition sources, cavity size, different exterior wall types, and combustibility of the exterior wall materials.
-The professional Fire Consultant should have sufficient knowledge in façade and exterior wall design and materials, which will help him/her to carry out flame and smoke risk assessment to identify the location of fire barrier systems.
+The professional Fire Consultant should have sufficient knowledge of façade and exterior wall design and materials, which will help him/her to carry out flame and smoke risk assessment to identify the location of fire barrier systems.
 The risk assessment should consider all the possible fire scenarios “in and within” the façade and exterior wall systems.

-Fire characteristics of the façade and exterior wall materials: this exercise can be carried out in advanced or final design stages to determine the following key material’s characteristics from a fire safety perspective:
+Fire characteristics of the façade and exterior wall materials: This exercise can be carried out in advanced or final design stages to determine the following key material’s characteristics from a fire safety perspective:

 Fire rating: Duration for which a passive fire protection system can withstand a standard fire-resistant test.
 Testing example: AEST E119